biopragmatics/biomappings/docs/source/custom.rst

-Biomappings implements a generic testing suite inside :class:`biomappings.testing.PathIntegrityTestCase`, which itself is based on :class:`unittest.TestCase` and is paremetrized by the paths to the curation files.
+Biomappings implements a generic testing suite inside :class:`biomappings.testing.PathIntegrityTestCase`, which itself is based on :class:`unittest.TestCase` and is parameterized by the paths to the curation files.

 This means that this file can also be run by any test runnier that can discover test cases such as :class:`unittest` itself, :mod:`pytest`, or others.
 Therefore you can run